Hot Tub Filter Care

 It can be easy to forget about your spas filter cartridge – hidden inside a skim filter or, if you have an in-line filter, it’s tucked away where you can’t see it at all.
 But in order to keep your spa water and equipment in good condition, the maintenance your hot tubs filter cartridges is very important.

 Ideally, your cartridges are rinsed every 2-4 weeks.
-Rinse your filter of any debris or scum that has collected between the pleats with a water stream at a 45 degree angle, either with a garden sprayer or a Filter Flosser that concentrates the pressure of your garden hose perfectly.
+Rinse your filter with a water stream at a 45 degree angle, either with a garden sprayer.
 (Do not use a pressure washer to clean your filter cartridge, as it can damage the filter material, or even tear it, leaving your cartridge unusable.)
 This manual cleaning keeps buildup from forming on your filter between cleanings, and allows high flow of water through the filter to your pump system.

 We recommend that your filter cartridges are cleaned every 3-4 months (with each water change).
-This involves soaking your removed cartridges in a solution of cleaner in a plastic bucket, often overnight.
-(The cleaner can react with a metal bucket.)
+This involves soaking your cartridges in a solution of cleaner in a plastic bucket, often overnight.
 We offer several effective filter cleaners in our product lineup, including Filter Free and Filter Tabs.
-The cleaner will remove scum, minerals and bio-film, which is what bacteria produce and live in, which re-opens any blocked pores in the filter media.
+The cleaner will remove scum, minerals and bio-film, opening any blocked pores in the filter media.
 (Reminder: Always follow the use and safety instructions found on your filter cleaning agent/solution.
 Keep all of you spa chemicals out of children’s reach, including filter cleaner.)
 The filter then needs to be rinsed, and if possible dried, before it can be replaced.
 Ensuring that your filter has dried out completely will help to eliminate unpleasant odours and will make it difficult for bacteria to survive the cleaning process, but it is not required.

 Having a clean spare filter cartridge is a good idea.
 Swapping your dirty filter out for the clean ones will mean no spa down-time, allow dry-time for your freshly cleaned filters, and rotating your filters also extends their life.
 Generally, filter cartridges should be replaced every one to two years.
 The length of their useful lives depends heavily on how well they have been maintained, the regular bather load of the spa, and whether the filters have been rotated or used continuously.